 offer easy set-up, fast and reliable pathways (one can fail and the others keep working) and the ability to add nodes; however, this topology is not good for large networks.
-Also, this is the only topology for analog and RS-232 devices
+Also, this is the only topology for analog and RS-232 devices.

 Multi-drop networks can use either a bus or daisy chain arrangement.
 They offer easy setup but are vulnerable to disruption if there is a break in the chain.
-This is typical for RS-485, DeviceNetTM and PROFIBUS® networks.
+This is typical for RS-485, DeviceNetTM, EtherNet/IPTM, PROFIBUS®, and PRFOFINET networks.

 A ring topology can handle a lot of traffic and is easy to install, manage and troubleshoot.
-EtherCAT®, EtherNet/IP and other Ethernet-based protocols support this topology.
+EtherCAT® and EtherNet/IPTM support this topology.